Social Work

 MSW–Social Work, Advanced Standing Program

-Required courses in this program of study may have prerequisites.
+Required courses in these programs of study may have prerequisites.
 Reference the course description section for clarification.

 The BASW program at Eastern Washington University's School of Social Work prepares competent, evidence-informed social workers to be agents of change serving client systems from local to global levels.
 This is accomplished through experiential learning and critical thinking, guided by the social work profession’s values including social justice and human dignity.